sebas77/Svelto.ECS.Examples.Survival/README.md

 # The project generates a lot of errors:

 Please don't download the zip file and unzip it.
-Unforunately I am using submodules and Github is not smart enough to include them in the zip file.
+Unfortunately I am using submodules and Github is not smart enough to include them in the zip file.
 The simplest way is to clone it and follow these instructions https://github.com/sebas77/Svelto.ECS.Vanilla.Example/wiki